tasmota/docs/docs/TLS.md

 # TLS Secured MQTT

-??? tip "This feature is included only in `tasmota32` binaries"
+??? tip "This feature is included only in `tasmota32` and `tasmota-zbbridge` binaries"

 Starting with version 10.0.0.4, TLS now support dual mode, depending of the value of `SetOption132`: